pymupdf/PyMuPDF/docs/README.md

 > Use: `sphinx-build -a -b html . build/html` to build all, including the assets in `_static` (important if you have updated CSS).

+### Using Sphinx Autobuild

+A better way of building the documentation if you are actively working on updates is to run:

+`sphinx-autobuild . _build/html`

+This will serve the docs on a localhost and auto-update the pages live as you make edits.

 ### Building the Japanese documentation

 - From the "docs" location run: